I’m excited to discuss these issues with you!

 Utah’s educational system needs our support.
 Maybe that support comes in the form of dollars, maybe that support comes in getting more involved and helping.
 We have a beautifully diverse way of educating our children, including home school, charter schools, private schools, and public education.
 For a long time education has been a tool used to divide us and put us at odds with each other.
 It’s time to unite and work together to find the best path to a better education system.

-Because of how important this topic is, I dedicated some time to researching it in depth.
-The abortion numbers in the United States are astonishing but steadily falling.
+I have dedicated some time to researching this topic in-depth.
+The abortion numbers in the United States are actually steadily falling.
 I can’t help but notice that the fall of the abortion rate is corresponding with the rise of women’s overall sense of dignity and power over their own bodies.
-The more we help women feel protected and supported, the more we empower them to make a choice well before they are faced with an unwanted pregnancy.
+The more we help women feel protected and supported, the more we empower them to make their own choice well before they are faced with an unwanted pregnancy.

-I now feel passionate about a pro-prevention initiative that focuses on empowering both men and women to make more informed choices.
+In addition to being pro-life, I am now very passionate about a pro-prevention initiative that focuses on empowering both men and women to make more informed choices.
+That includes providing easy access to help and resources, without judgement.
+That includes removing stigma and shame.
+This, I believe, will help us save children.

 Like it or not, our earth is filled with limited resources.
 Our world functions on balanced ecosystems and interdependent relationships.
-Economies thrive best when making informed decisions about the short and long-term impacts of growth.
-As wise stewards we must consider our responsibility to the earth carefully, giving ear to the range of impacts.
+Economies thrive best when making wise decisions about the short and long-term impacts of growth.
+As good stewards we must consider our responsibility to the earth carefully, giving ear to the range of impacts.

 On a lighter note, I enjoy looking for ways to consume less and reduce my personal impact on the world.
 I love repairing and reusing the things I have.
 These basic principles are at the heart of many fellow voters in Utah, regardless of political viewpoint.